Girolamo Troppa: Biography

-He was active in Rome and Umbria.
-He was a follower of Carlo Maratti.
-He painted for the church of San Giacomo delle Penitenti, in competition with the son of Giovan Francesco Romanelli.
+Troppa painted for the church of San Giacomo delle Penitenti, in competition with the son of Giovanni Francesco Romanelli.
 Works attributed to Troppa are also found in Cesi, Narni, and Terni.
 He painted for the church of San Salvatore and the Oratory of San Sebastiano in his native Rocchette, and for the church of San Niccolò (1700) in San Torri in Sabina.
-He died in 1710.